pburnham50/LowBiomassBackgroundCorrection/README.md

 From this pipeline we collect two important files:

-The alignment statistics of each nonhuman read to a microbe (\*.tblat.1)
+The alignment statistics of each nonhuman read to a microbe using NCBI BLAST (\*.tblat.1).

 The phylogeny and abundance table that shows the microbiome estimated from all nonhuman reads (\*.grammy.tab).